Quantum Computing Startup-Nanofiber Quantum Technologies Secures $8.5m Funding

 |

-PALO ALTO, CA, 2023年9月16日 - (亞太商訊) - Nanofiber Quantum Technologies Inc. ("NanoQT") raised $8.5m from leading venture capital investors.
+PALO ALTO, CA, Sept 16, 2023 - (ACN Newswire) - Nanofiber Quantum Technologies Inc. ("NanoQT") raised $8.5m from leading venture capital investors.
 Phoenix Venture Partners (PvP) in the US, and Japan's JAFCO Group Co Ltd, SPARX Group Co Ltd, Keio Innovation Initiative, Inc. (KII), and Waseda University Ventures (WUV) financed the round through convertible notes.

 Founded in 2022, NanoQT is a leading startup company focused on fiber connectable quantum computing hardware.
 Unlike superconducting circuits and ion traps for quantum computing, NanoQT uses a technology called nanofiber cavity Quantum Electrodynamics (QED).
 This technology has been derived from over a decade of intensive research by Professor Takao Aoki at Waseda University, Japan, a leading expert in quantum computing and co-founder of NanoQT.